impeccable-taste/impeccable-taste.github.io/_posts/2024/2024-10-26/2024-10-26-01-infinity-pool.md

 <span class="reviewsection">Do they say the title?</span> Yes!

 <span class="reviewsection">One sentence review:</span> A fantastic homage to ***Ichi the Killer's*** very first scene.<br/>
-<span class="reviewsection">Rating:</span> Mia Goth is quickly becoming one of my favourite horror actors and I love that she has a hilarious name.
+<span class="reviewsection">Okay, more:</span> Mia Goth is quickly becoming one of my favourite horror actors and I love that she has a hilarious name.
 It's like a ***Mortadelo*** character, your surname decides what you need to do in life - Muchapastez, Cerebrin, etc<br/>
 <span class="reviewsection">A simple way to improve it:</span> I would add more references to Takashi Miike's filmography.
 It's not like we're going to run out of movies to quote, after all.

 <span class="reviewsection">Trivia about the IMDb trivia:</span>